digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Illegal Content Explanation (illegal_content_explanation)

 This is required if the DECISION_GROUND_ILLEGAL_CONTENT was the decision_ground.
-This is a small text that explains why the content was illegal.
+This is a text that explains why the content was illegal.

 Limited to 2000 characters.